 Find other home influencers and designers that resemble what you believe to be your style.

-Last year I stumbled upon a few home influencers that captivated me with their photos and style.
+Last year I stumbled upon a few home influencers that apparently would have saved me a lot of time, money and effort if I stumbled upon them sooner.
+But I was captivated by their photos and style.
 Something just clicked and I started consuming their content, becoming more infatuated with every second spent scrolling through their feeds, thinking “this is exactly how I would design a room in my home.”

 3 // Mix things up

-Fully embrace the idea that your style can (and probably will be) a mix of styles and can also be described as a reflection of who you are.
+Fully embrace the idea that your style can (and probably will be) a mix of styles and is a reflection of who you are.
+In turn, you’re creating your own, unique style.

 My style isn’t just simply modern traditional – it’s always evolving, taking risks and including maybe an item or two in each space that makes me uncomfortable.
-It’s my bold personality.
+It’s my bold, fiesty personality.
 My personal history.
 It’s how a room makes me and others who are in that room feel – that’s my style.
-You may have to dig deeper for this one…but maybe this post can help.
+You may have to dig deeper for this one.

 4 // Only buy what you truly love